eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 for you.
 However, if you used
 [this R package for extreme value analysis](https://github.com/C2SM/gevXgpd), which seems to be only available from a single GitHub repository, by all means archive it yourself.
+Also for thrid party-code, make sure that all dependencies (including versions) are provided explicitely.

 #### Proprietary software